If like me, you own a dog and also have a full-time job, you probably know that awful feeling of leaving your beloved

-We requested prices from both businesses and individuals and there weren’t price increases between 2019 and 2021.
+We requested prices from both businesses and individuals and from 2019-21 we didn’t see any notable price increases.

-The table below shows an average of the prices given to us:
+The table below shows an average of the prices given to us in 2022:

 |Average Dog Walking Price (45mins to 60mins)||£14.40|

 How to Use Our Dog Walking Price Guide

-Our price guide isn’t an offer of a dog walking service; it’s just an insight into the current going rate.
+Our price guide isn’t an offer of a dog walking service; it’s just an insight into the current going rate as of April 2022.

 Do consider the following:

 - Regions where wages are lower than the national average will be cheaper.

 - Individuals have fewer overheads than larger businesses, so will typically charge less than dedicated companies.

 - Many of the dog walkers we contacted offered sizable discounts for a second dog from the same home.

 - Weekend dog walkers (handy if you work shifts) sometimes cost more.

 10 Question You Must Ask Your Dog Walker

 To protect yourself and your pet, we think you should ask the following questions:

 - Request references from other clients, a good dog walker shouldn’t have any problems getting these, just make sure you follow them up with a phone call.

 - Check to see if they have contingency plans in place should they be unable to look after your pet, perhaps due to illness or other unforeseen events.
 Do they have employees or someone on standby who can take over the duties for the day?

 - Ask them to arrange a meeting with your pet before any agreement is made, note how they interact with your animal and how your pet responds to them.